woocommerce/woocommerce/readme.txt

 = 1.6.5 =
 * Tweak - Check for, and enforce, a minimum version of jQuery
+* Tweak - Hide cart button when a variation is out of stock with disabled backorders
 * Tweak - Allowed order actions to be translated without breaking icons
 * Tweak - Wipe line tax when an order is tax exempt
 * Tweak - Status page improvements